 Where Your Donation Goes

-HobbleJog Foundation supports teens and young adults recovering from neurological trauma, inspiring them to reach their full potential.
+HobbleJog Foundation supports those recovering from neurological trauma.
 We provide funding to qualified organizations that provide post-acute services, including assistive technology, counseling resources, and other needed services.

 Donations help TBI survivors take advantage of post-acute care services including but not limited to: